-This month, a new study used a widely-available supplement called GW501516 on mice to keep their blood sugar levels high so they were able to exercise far longer, faster and with more power (Cell Metabolism, May 2, 2017;25(5):1176–1185).
+In one study, a widely-available supplement called GW501516 was used on mice to keep their blood sugar levels high so they were able to exercise far longer, faster and with more power (Cell Metabolism, May 2, 2017;25(5):1176–1185).
 Fatigue during endurance exercise is caused by a drop in blood sugar and anything that keeps blood sugar levels high can help animals exercise longer, faster and with more power.
 Several previous studies showed that GW-501516 prevents obesity in mice and might help to prevent diabetes and heart attacks.

 We know that anything that keeps blood sugar levels high during prolonged exercise will make you a better athlete by helping you to exercise longer, faster and with more power.
 Also, anything that burns fat should be able to help you lose excess weight and reduce your chances of getting diabetes and heart attacks.
 This new study showed that: